gbs4ever/gbs4ever.github.io/_posts/2019-08-22-fetch_from_a_server.markdown

 ---

-There is a common question among developers when the are building a new web app.
-Where should we fetch our data from ?
-If we are calling an external API do we pull data on the backend or front-end.To explain it a little deeper imagine if this is our code.
+There is a common question among developers when they are building a new web app and retrieving from an API how should we fetch?
+If we are calling an external API do we pull data on the backend or front-end.
+To explain it on a little deeper level.

 ```javascript
 $(".review").on("click", function (event) {